ajcampbell1333/LBEAST_Unreal/README.md

 - Custom tracking system plugins (UWB, optical, ultrasonic)
 - Online multiplayer support
 - AR headset support (if viable hardware emerges)
+- **3D-Printable 1/8th-Scale Platform Model** - Design a 3D-printable 1/8th-scale model of the scissor lift and tilt platform with complete ECU prototype integration capability for use in off-site network debugging.
+Enables developers to test network configurations, firmware updates, and communication protocols without requiring access to full-scale hardware.
+Includes mounting points for ESP32 ECUs, mock actuators, and all necessary interfaces for full system validation.

 ## Next Steps